 Spice and everything nice – these are the ingredients to create the perfect prepper.
 Very much like baking soda and honey, sugar can be stored indefinitely.
 The only problem is that it tends to harden over time.
 No problem.
 Just place it inside a large container and use a spatula or a spoon to break down those big chunks.

-Delicious, nutritious, and easy to prepare, beans are the very top of the food pyramid.
+Delicious, nutritious, and easy to prepare, beans are at the very top of the food pyramid.
 Although you’ll probably end up passing more gas than usual after a bean-based dish, it’s nevertheless a versatile food.
 More than that, if you’re careful enough to store them in proper condition, a single bag of beans can last up to 30 years.
 There’s one catch about beans – you will need to reseal the bag from time to time.
-This is why I switched aluminum-lined mylar bags instead of plastic, airtight containers.
+This is why I switched to aluminum-lined mylar bags instead of plastic, airtight containers.